Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Introduction

 \section{Introduction}

-Classical spin liquids are frustrated magnetic phases in which geometric frustration suppresses conventional long-range order, even at zero temperature.
-Instead of selecting an ordered state, these systems possess highly degenerate ground-state manifolds governed by local constraints, which often manifest as flat bands in reciprocal space.
-When the constraints take a divergence-free form—analogous to a Gauss law—they generate an emergent gauge structure reminiscent of classical electromagnetism \cite{Henley2005, henley2010coulomb}.
-This leads to distinctive signatures such as algebraically decaying correlations and characteristic pinch points in the static structure factor, directly observable in neutron scattering \cite{castelnovo08a, Gauss_pyro}.
-Prototypical realizations include the nearest-neighbor Heisenberg antiferromagnets on the pyrochlore and kagome lattices, where frustration and geometry stabilize a disordered yet highly correlated Coulomb phase \cite{Anderson_pyro, kagome_largeN}.
+Classical spin liquids (CSLs) are frustrated magnetic phases in which geometric frustration suppresses conventional long-range order, even at zero temperature.
+Rather than selecting an ordered state, these systems exhibit highly degenerate ground-state manifolds governed by local constraints, which often manifest as flat bands in reciprocal space.
+When these constraints take a divergence-free form—analogous to a Gauss law—they give rise to an emergent gauge structure reminiscent of classical electromagnetism \cite{Henley2005, henley2010coulomb}.
+This leads to characteristic signatures such as algebraically decaying correlations and pinch-point singularities in the static structure factor, which are directly accessible through neutron scattering experiments \cite{castelnovo08a, Gauss_pyro}.
+Prototypical examples include nearest-neighbor Heisenberg antiferromagnets on the pyrochlore and kagome lattices, where frustration and geometry stabilize disordered yet strongly correlated Coulomb phases \cite{Anderson_pyro, Garanin_LargeN}.

-Recently, it has been shown that classical spin liquids arise naturally in a broad family of models known as \emph{cluster systems} \cite{Davier_2023, Yan_2024_short, Yan_2024_long, Davier_2025_interacting_clusters}.
-In these models, spin interactions are encoded as constraints on clusters of spins, so that the number of independent conditions is controlled by the number of clusters rather than by the number of bonds.
-This shift typically reduces the number of independent constraints, enhancing the likelihood of extensive degeneracy and flat-band formation.
+More recently, it has been shown that classical spin liquids arise naturally within a broad class of models known as \emph{cluster systems} \cite{Davier_2023, Yan_2024_short, Yan_2024_long, Davier_2025_interacting_clusters}.
+In these models, interactions are encoded as constraints acting on clusters of spins, so that the number of independent conditions is controlled by the number of clusters rather than by the number of bonds.
+This reorganization of constraints typically reduces their effective number, enhancing the likelihood of extensive degeneracy and flat-band formation.
 As a result, cluster systems provide a particularly fertile framework for realizing and classifying classical spin liquids.